bcgov/wqbc/README.md

 ### Project Status

 This package is under development.
+The user is responsible for checking all variables and limits that they use.

 ### Getting Help or Reporting an Issue